 Owning a home is the American dream.
 It’s also a way for modern professionals to build wealth over time.
 Instead of throwing away rent each month on a place you have no control over, purchasing a home allows you to establish equity and build up value as you pay your mortgage each month.
 When you sell your home, that increased value ends up being more money in your pocket.

 In the last twenty years, the price of the average single-family home in Seattle has tripled.
-That alone could be an incentive for some people to consider listing their homes for sale.
+That alone could be incentive for some people to consider listing their homes for sale.
 However, instead of selling your home and moving, you might consider downsizing to a new space and keeping your current home.
-If you already own a home, it can be a source of income, if you decide to convert it into a rental.
+If you already own a home, it can be a source of income if you decide to convert it into a rental.

 Seattle’s Prices Are Going Up, Which Will Probably Continue

 The Seattle real estate market has been the strongest in the country for many months now.
 Prices continue to climb month after month.
 In fact, while other markets are just now climbing back to the price range from before the Great Recession, Seattle has already bypassed the highest average prices from 2006 (before the bubble burst) by more than 20 percent.

 As job growth and professional migration to Seattle continues, demand for housing will only increase.
 There are only a few hundred properties available for sale in the city at any given time, meaning that those who buy homes often have to extend their search into another county.
 For those who already own homes in Seattle, now is a great time to sell.
 However, selling means you’ll soon be a buyer in a very competitive market.
 Right now may also be a good time to rent out your property or purchase a home as an investment to rent out to others in the near future.

 Rental Demand Is Also Very Strong